jcnetown/jcnetown.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-## <font size="30">Extinct Animals</font>

-More than 99.9% of all species to ever live have went extinct, so I can't list them all.
-But I have compiled 5 from each century ranging from the 15th to the 21st. <br>
+## <p style="font-size: 64px;">Extinct Animals</p>
 <br>
 <br>
 <br>
 <br>
 <br>
+More than 99.9% of all species to ever live have went extinct, so I can't list them all.
+But I have compiled 5 from each century ranging from the 15th to the 21st.

 How to Use
 ======